 Generative VLMs extend contrastive alignment by coupling pretrained vision encoders with large language models capable of free-text reasoning and structured output generation.
 Their behaviour is examined under increasing levels of task adaptation, from zero-shot prompting to supervised LoRA fine-tuning.

 In the zero-shot setting, performance is highly sensitive to prompt formulation.
-Simple instruction prompts yield uniformly low F1-scores ($\leq$0.04), whereas structurally constrained multiple-choice prompts substantially improve performance for larger models (see \Cref{tab:gen_zs} for all zero-shot performance metrics).
+Simple instruction prompts yield uniformly low F1-scores ($\leq$ 4), whereas structurally constrained multiple-choice prompts substantially improve performance for larger models (see Appendix \Cref{tab:gen_zs} for full results).
 This contrast indicates that task-relevant visual knowledge is present in pretrained representations, but zero-shot performance is limited by the model’s ability to reliably map visual evidence into the required structured output format.
 Unlike contrastive models, inference quality is therefore jointly determined by representation and interface design.

 The frozen-vision (FV) condition isolates the contribution of pretrained visual features by applying LoRA only to language components.
-Under this constraint, both Qwen variants retain strong classification performance, implying that substantial disease-relevant signal is already encoded in the vision backbone.
+Under this constraint, both Qwen variants retain strong classification performance (F1 $\geq$ 87), implying that substantial disease-relevant signal is already encoded in the vision backbone.
 SmolVLM exhibits greater degradation, suggesting that model capacity influences how effectively frozen visual representations can be exploited.